Sustainable and ethical investing: what’s in a name?

 This type of investing depends on the investor’s views.
 It gives investors the opportunity to channel their money into companies whose practices and values match their personal beliefs, whether these are environmental, political or religious.

 Another aspect of ethical investing to be aware of is that fund managers may not necessarily be choosing a company based on its investment performance.
-For example, a nuclear company may be a sound financial investment, but is ruled out by ethical funds because of their investor’s stance on nuclear power.
+For example, a nuclear company may be a sound financial investment, but it will be ruled out by some ethical funds because of their investor’s stance on nuclear power.
 That’s not to say ethical fund managers will put money in a poorly performing investment.
 Of course, they will look to make money, but they may rule out certain strong financial performers because they don’t fit their ethical preferences.

-Are sutainable and ethical funds higher risk?
+Is sutainable and ethical investing higher risk?

 In the early days of sustainable and ethical investing, it may have been considered riskier to invest in these types of funds or investments.
 That’s no longer the case.
-With a wider range of stocks available to sustainable and ethical investors, they can now easily spread the risk to their money, just as with traditional investing.
+With a wider range of companies available to sustainable and ethical investors, they can now easily spread the risk to their money, just as with traditional investing.